|Review: JW Marriott Dongdaemun Square Seoul|

-A free night at this Category 4 property costs 25,000 Marriott points.
-I was checking into the hotel shortly after the August 18 transition to the new loyalty program, so I had actually cancelled and rebooked the reservation to secure the lower points rate (it was previously at 30,000 points).
-The cash rates seem to be around the $300/night region, making this a decent use of your Marriott points.
+A free night at this Category 5 property costs 35,000 Marriott Bonvoy points.
+I was checking into the hotel shortly after the August 18 transition to the new loyalty program, so I had actually cancelled and rebooked the reservation to secure the lower points rate (it was previously at 40,000 points).
+The cash rates seem to be around the $300/night region, making this a decent but unspectacular use of your Marriott points.

 We arrived at Seoul Gimpo Airport around 8pm, and from there it was a 20-minute taxi ride to the JW Marriott Dongdaemun Square.
 Surprisingly, there wasn’t a single bellhop to help us with our luggage upon arrival – my previous stays at JW Marriott properties have always been marked by exceedingly eager bellmen positioned near the front door.

 The lobby was also pretty empty when we walked in, and there was a single staff member at the check-in desk.
 The guests ahead of us took quite a while to complete their formalities, so we sat and waited for a good 10 minutes or so, enjoying the ambience of the lobby lounge.

 Looking around, I definitely felt that this JW Marriott property was much more “boutique” than other ones I’ve stayed at previously, which tend to have more in the way of grandiosity.
 That also explained the lack of bellhops…

 Eventually, we were welcomed to complete our check-in.
 The agent informed us that as a newly-minted Platinum Elite member with Marriott, I’d have access to the Executive Lounge on the 10th floor, where there’d be breakfast and evening hors d’oeuvres.